FlowFX/flowfx.de/pages/now.md

 I'm in Mexico City,

-- developing the [Lexa.mx](https://www.lexa.mx/) Django app,
+- working on the [Lexa.mx](https://www.lexa.mx/) Django app,
-- working on some Django-based side projects,
-- starting to look for a new job sometime next year,
+- looking for a new, remote-working opportunity as a junior developer or test engineer,
 - recording episodes of [Several Ways To Live In Mexico](https://severalwaystolive.com/) with [Nick Farr](https://twitter.com/Nickf4rr), and
 - preparing for our return to Germany next year.